 - Law as an ethical constraint on individuals and firms.
 I examine the extent to which there is a moral obligation to obey the law and when, if ever, it is morally permissible to treat fines or other legal sanctions as costs of doing business.
 I am particularly interested in ways the democratic or non-democratic character of a legal system affects the moral obligation to follow the law.

 - Ethical constraints on voluntary transactions.
 Informed consent is not always enough to make an economic transaction ethical.
-I defend under-appreciated ethical constraints on fair transactions.
+I defend under-appreciated ethical constraints on fair transactions, including strong standards of workplace safety.